stfbnc/fathon/README.md

 <code>MFDFA</code> also provides methods for mass exponent τ and multifractal spectrum *f*(α) computation.

-<code>DCCA</code> has methods for computing the cross-correlation coefficient ρ_DCCA and the corresponding confidence levels.
+<code>DCCA</code> has methods for computing the cross-correlation coefficient ρ_DCCA and the corresponding confidence intervals.

 If you cannot use the notebook, four Python scripts are provided, <code>dfa.py</code>, <code>mfdfa.py</code>, <code>dcca.py</code>, and <code>ht.py</code>.